-- 3.1 The Act provides that CCCS may give directions on interim measures pending its final decision as to whether there has been an infringement of the section 34, 47 or 54 prohibitions.14 Directions on interim measures will not affect the final decision. - 3.2 CCCS may give directions on interim measures before it has completed its investigation of the suspected infringement if: - it has begun an investigation under section 62 of the Act, the investigation is ongoing and it has not completed the investigation; and - it considers that it is necessary to act urgently either to prevent serious, irreparable damage to a particular person or category of persons, or to protect the public interest.16 - 3.3 What constitutes serious damage is a question of fact and will depend upon the circumstances of each case.
+- it has begun an investigation under section 62 of the Act, the investigation is ongoing and it has not completed the investigation;20 and - it considers that it is necessary to act urgently either to prevent serious, irreparable damage to a particular person or category of persons, or to protect the public interest.21 - 3.35.3 What constitutes serious damage is a question of fact and will depend upon the circumstances of each case.
 Damage may be serious where a particular person or category of persons may suffer considerable competitive disadvantage likely to have a lasting effect on their position.
-Serious damage is likely to include significant financial loss to a person (to be assessed with reference to that person's size or financial resources as well as the proportion of the loss in relation to the person's total revenue), and significant damage to the goodwill or reputation of a person. - 3.4 A threat of insolvency will generally be sufficient to constitute serious, irreparable damage although it need not always be so.
+Serious damage is likely to include significant financial loss to a person (to be assessed with reference to that person's size or financial resources as well as the proportion of the loss in relation to the person's total revenue), and significant damage to the goodwill or reputation of a person. - 3.45.4 A threat of insolvency will generally be sufficient to constitute serious, irreparable damage although it need not always be so.
 Less extreme forms of serious damage may still be irreparable, in so far as they cannot be remedied by later intervention.
 Serious and irreparable damage are cumulative, though inter-related, requirements.
 Thus, serious damage which is not irreparable will not suffice.
-The serious, irreparable damage must be shown to result from the alleged anti- competitive behaviour. - 3.5 CCCS may consider that it is necessary to act urgently to protect the public interest, for example, to prevent damage being caused to a particular industry or to consumers as a result of the suspected infringement.
-It may also take action to prevent damage to competition more generally. - 3.6 Directions on interim measures may be given by CCCS on its own initiative or after receiving a request, provided that the conditions in paragraph 3.2 above are satisfied.
+The serious, irreparable damage must be shown to result from the alleged anti-competitive behaviour. - 3.55.5 CCCS may consider that it is necessary to act urgently to protect the public interest, for example, to prevent damage being caused to a particular industry or to consumers as a result of the suspected infringement.
+It may also take action to prevent damage to competition more generally.
+For mergers, CCCS may consider interim measures to prevent the merger parties from taking any action that might prejudice CCCS's ability to consider the merger situation further and/or to impose appropriate remedies.22 - 3.65.6 Directions on interim measures may be given by CCCS on its own initiative or after receiving a request, provided that the conditions in paragraph 3.25.2 above are satisfied.
 Any person requesting a direction on interim measures should provide as much evidence as possible, demonstrating that the alleged infringement is causing, or is likely to cause, serious, irreparable damage or that it is necessary that CCCS act to protect the public interest.
-Such a request should also indicate as precisely as possible the nature of the interim measure sought. - 3.7 CCCS may give such directions on interim measures as it considers appropriate.
-CCCS may in particular require the person(s) concerned to terminate the agreement or cease the conduct in question, or to modify the agreement or conduct. - 3.8 When the investigation is complete and CCCS has decided that an infringement has taken place, it may replace the direction on interim measures with a direction described in Part 2 above.
-Otherwise, a direction on interim measures has effect until CCCS has discontinued or completed its investigation into the matter or until CCCS considers there is no longer any necessity to act as a matter of urgency to prevent any serious, irreparable damage to a particular person or category of persons or for the protection of the public interest.
+Such a request should also indicate as precisely as possible the nature of the interim measure sought. - 3.75.7 CCCS may give such directions on interim measures as it considers appropriate.
+CCCS may in particular require the person(s) concerned to

-15 Section 67(1)(a) of the Act.
+20 Section 67(1)(a) of the Act.

-16 Section 67(1)(b) of the Act.
+21 Section 67(1)(b) of the Act.